sstaub/lighthack/README.md

 All projects uses an Arduino **Arduino UNO**, but also an **Arduino MEGA** gives you connection to your console.
 On nomad you can use other boards, but you have to figure out which works.

 ## box2A
-is a modifcation of the original box1 and uses the Next and Last buttons to step thru a parameter list.<br>
+is a modifcation of the original box1 and uses the former Next and Last buttons to step thru a parameter list.<br>
 Because of the limited RAM of the Arduino UNO, the parameter list is limited and depends on the size of the parameter names.<br>
 On an Arduino UNO the is maximum of 14 parameter names.<br>